 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Wave of corporate bankruptcies spreading in France
+A wave of business bankruptcies is spreading in France.

-VTV.vn - According to statistics, the construction industry accounts for more than 20% of bankruptcies in France due to high interest rates, rising material costs and declining demand.
+VTV.vn - According to statistics, the construction industry accounts for more than 20% of bankruptcies in France due to high interest rates, rising material costs, and declining demand.

 Đài truyền hình Việt NamĐài truyền hình Việt Nam28/10/2025